lhinderberger/libvtp/README.md

 Specification drafts can be found in the `doc/` subdirectory.

-The library will contain the following modules:
+The library contains the following modules:

+- **`codec`**
-- `codec` provides an abstraction layer for reading/writing VTP Binary files
+  provides an abstraction layer for reading/writing VTP Binary files
-- `assembler` provides a parser that can read VTP Assembly Code
-- `serialize-asm` provides serialization of patterns to VTP Assembly Code
+- **`fold`**
+  provides a fold algorithm to accumulate the effects of multiple VTP instructions, e.g. for the purpose of simulation or mapping VTP to a sampling-like interface

 Additionally, libvtp will contain the CLI tools: